rashadwest/Sportstechwest/_posts/2024-11-20-From-the-Court-to-the-Tech-World.md

 ### Breaking Bread with Olympians

 Being surrounded by the world’s most elite athletes at the [USA House](https://teamusa.org/USA-House) reminded me why I started this journey.
 Over two days, I had the privilege of meeting iconic figures like [Maverick Carter](https://en.wikipedia.org/wiki/Maverick_Carter) and [Paul Rivera](https://www.linkedin.com/in/paulrivera/).
-We discussed everything from sports to [business](https://www.inc.com/business), life, and the importance of venturing beyond the field.
+We discussed everything from sports to **business**, life, and the importance of venturing beyond the field.

 These conversations reinforced my belief in empowering athletes with tools to redefine success—whether it’s through [sports tech](https://sporttech.io/) or life off the field.
-Stories of triumph and challenges alike echoed the importance of our mission at BTE Analytics.
+Stories of triumph and challenges alike echoed the importance of our mission at **BTE Analytics**.

 <div class="image-gallery" style="text-align: center">
   <img class="img-3" src="{{site.baseurl}}/assets/img/blog-img/together-with-olympians-2.webp" alt="together-with-olympians" >